Table of Contents

 The Role of FDIC in Traditional Accounts Functioning

-Does the FDIC have to do something when it comes to the functioning of traditional savings accounts?
+Does the FDIC have to do something regarding the functioning of traditional savings accounts?
 Let’s see!

 The FDIC helps protect these traditional savings accounts for up to $250,000 per customer, per bank, per ownership, and similar categories.
 If your money is with a credit union, the National Credit Union Association (NCUA) will back it up to the same limits.